Hollow Earth Theory and Admiral Byrd: Proof of an Inner Earth?

 It’s obvious that Byrd was adventurous, daring, and out to make a name for himself.
 But this was the nature of times.
 Many of the machines we take for granted today, such as airplanes and automobiles, were still very new back then, and men and women were taking shots at records left and right.

 And, back in the 1920s, there were still many places in the world where people had never been.
 It was men like Admiral Richard E. Byrd who blazed the trails for the scientists and adventurers of today.

 Byrd went on to visit the Antarctic several more times, and, as legend has it, ventured once more to the North Pole in 1947.
 It was this alleged 1947 expedition that set his name in stone with Hollow Earth believers.

-Admiral Byrd's Flight Into the Hollow Earth
+Admiral Byrd's Hollow Earth Story

 In 1947 Byrd allegedly undertook another flight over the North Pole.
 This time, in a diary that didn’t surface until years later, Byrd recorded events as he flew into the earth, and encountered the inhabitants who live there.

 Byrd was a decorated military man and public figure.
-It’s seems unlikely that he would lie about something he experienced on an expedition, but quite likely he would want to keep it a secret.
+It seems unlikely that he would lie about something he experienced on an expedition, but quite likely he would want to keep it a secret.
 There are few explorers who would be considered more reliable than Richard E. Byrd, so if Byrd did keep such a diary it probably happened.